Kamakura Itinerary 2026: The Complete Day-by-Day Guide

 Morning Activities: Zen at Engaku-ji Temple

-Begin your second day in Kamakura with a tranquil visit to Engaku-ji Temple, one of the five great Zen temples of Kamakura.
-Arrive early to avoid the crowds and immerse yourself in the serene atmosphere.
-Take a moment to appreciate the temple’s architecture, including the impressive Sanmon gate and the Shariden hall, which houses a tooth of the Buddha.
-Participate in a Zen meditation session for a truly immersive experience.
+Begin your second day in Kamakura with a tranquil visit to Engaku-ji Temple, one of the five great Zen temples of Kamakura, located just steps from Kita-Kamakura Station (one stop north of Kamakura on the JR Yokosuka Line, 140 yen).
+Engaku-ji was founded in 1282 to honor soldiers who fell during the Mongol invasions of Japan.
+Admission is 500 yen for adults (as of 2026), and the temple is open 8:00-16:30 (closing at 16:00 December through February).
+Take a moment to appreciate the impressive Sanmon gate and the Shariden hall (a National Treasure), which houses a tooth of the Buddha.
+Zen meditation sessions are occasionally available; check the temple’s notice board for schedule details.
 This will set a peaceful tone for the rest of your day exploring Kamakura’s spiritual side.

 Midday Exploration & Lunch: Tsurugaoka Hachimangu Shrine & Komachi Street